 Action which the Ombudsman can investigate

-Even where taken by bodies within the Ombudsman’s remit, there are certain types of action which she may not investigate.
-The Ombudsman cannot look at complaints which relate to the judicial or legislative functions of bodies within her remit.
+Even where taken by organisations within our remit, there are certain types of action which we may not investigate.
+For example, we cannot look at complaints which relate to the judicial or legislative functions of organisations within her remit.

-There are also certain types of administrative action outside the Ombudsman’s remit.
-The most common types of such excluded action that people complain about are public service personnel matters, the commercial or contractual transactions of public bodies, administrative action taken on judicial authority, and the conduct or commencement by public bodies of legal proceedings.
+There are also certain types of administrative action outside our remit.
+The most common types of such excluded action that people complain about are public service personnel matters, the commercial or contractual transactions of public organisations, administrative action taken on judicial authority, and the conduct or commencement by public organisations of legal proceedings.

 To be eligible, a complaint must constitute a claim that the person aggrieved has suffered injustice due to maladministration.
-The Ombudsman cannot look at complaints that the law is wrong or unfair, that a public body has adopted an unpopular or unwelcome policy or has taken action which someone simply disagrees with, or where the complainant has not been adversely affected by the actions complained about.
+We cannot look at complaints that the law is wrong or unfair, that a public organisation has adopted an unpopular or unwelcome policy or has taken action which someone simply disagrees with, or where the complainant has not been adversely affected by the actions complained about.

 Properly made by a suitable person

-To be properly made, a complaint must have been made in writing to an MP who, with the consent of the complainant, has referred it to the Ombudsman and asked her to investigate it.
-There is no statutory requirement for an MP referral to be made in writing, although most such referrals are made in this way – as this ensures that the MP and the Ombudsman both have an adequate record of their actions on any complaint.
-The Ombudsman has standard complaint forms which may help you and the complainant present their case; these are available here.
+To be properly made, a complaint must have been made in writing to an MP who, with the consent of the complainant, has referred it to us and asked us to investigate it.
+There is no statutory requirement for an MP referral to be made in writing, although most such referrals are made in this way – as this ensures that the MP and we both have an adequate record of their actions on any complaint.
+We have standard complaint forms which may help you and the complainant present their case; these are available here.
+We also have information leaflets which may be useful when making or referring a complaint; these are available here

 In addition, the law does not require an individual to go through their own constituency MP.
 Any MP is able to refer any complaint, although as a matter of practice it is normally the case that MPs only become involved in complaints from people in their own constituency.
 Whether or not to refer any complaint is a matter solely for the MP concerned.